| |

 This minister controls ships of the design types Explorer Ship or Scout Ship.
 The first priority is

 to explore unknown warp points.
 The second priority is to survey systems.
-If no Scout or Explorer ships are available, the minister
+If possible, the minister will attempt to stack explore

 Ships - Troop Transports: